New car loan

-Will your repayments work out better if you secure a car or personal loan with a lender independent of the dealership?
-Mostly yes.
 But this is something you need to research.
-Since a car loan lasts anywhere between 3 to 5 years, the difference between percentages and car prices could mean you either save or spend thousands of dollars.
+Since a car loan lasts anywhere between 1 to 10 years, the difference between percentages and car prices could mean you either save or spend thousands of dollars.
 So do your homework!

 Something else you need to consider: either a fixed or variable rate.
-If you’re asking us, we’d say fixed rate any day because it means you get to budget your repayments every month at the same time for the 3 to 5 consecutive years you have the loan for.
-Don’t just take our word, see for yourself when you use Mozo’s car loan comparison tool.
+A fixed rate means you get to budget your repayments every month at the same time for the period you have the loan for.
+Alternatively a variable rate might change, meaning it could go up or down as the market changes.
+Want to check out how car loan rates are right now, see for yourself on our Car Loans Interest Rates page.

 Term - this usually refers to the length of time you decide to take your loan out for.
 Some lenders offer a minimum of 1 year, others offer a minimum of 3.
-However, many car loans are taken out over a 5 year period.
+However, many car loans are taken out over a 5, up to a 10 year period.
 This is so that you can stretch out your monthly budget dollars further, despite the fact that in the long run, you’ll be paying more in interest.
 It’s just a little room to breathe while tackling your loan at a good pace.

-Don’t think you can miss a payment here and there either.
-There are no excuses and no one will listen to your sob story.
-Miss a payment and risk a strike against your credit history.
+REMEMBER: Don’t think you can miss a payment here and there either.
+If you miss a payment, you may be charged a late payment fee, plus you risk a strike against your credit history.
 Bottom line?
 Make all your repayments on time.
 Every single one of them.

-On-road costs - with any luck, your dealer will absorb the costs for you, or so it will seem.
+On-road costs - with any luck, your dealer will absorb the costs for you.
 In most cases, the on-road costs are incorporated in the sale and price of the car so that you don’t have to worry about it when you receive your car.
 This means everything from registration of your vehicle, new number plate, CTP greenslip and more will be all sorted.

 Home, business, car?
 It really doesn't matter what kind loan you apply for - the application process is almost identical for each.
 This is what you’ll need: